sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 ## Contextual forces

+Well-suited for teams working on projects where code maintainability and readability are paramount, such as large-scale enterprise applications or long-term software projects.
+It is particularly beneficial in environments where multiple developers collaborate on the same codebase, ensuring consistency and reducing cognitive load.
+This pattern is also effective in organizations that prioritize code quality and have the resources to invest in defining, documenting, and enforcing coding standards.

 ### Enablers
 The following factors support effective application of the practice:

-* Your language of choice has a recommended style guide
-* Automated code analysis/linting is in place, or available
-* Your team is cohesive and coherent, it is able to align on a preferred style
+* **Team Dynamics:** The team is cohesive and willing to align on a preferred coding style.
-* Your development environment offers a way to share/import code styles
+* **Existing Guidelines:** The language, team, or organization has a recommended style guide for the programming language(s) in use.
+* **Tooling Support:** The development environment supports the sharing and importing of code styles.
+Automated tools for code analysis and linting are available and integrated into the development process.

 ### Deterrents
 The following factors prevent effective application of the practice:

-* We have a need for expressing our individuality.
+* **Individual Expression:** Developers highly value their coding individuality and resist standardization.
-* You work with many distinct codebases or programming languages.
+* **Inconsistent Structure:** The team works with multiple distinct codebases or programming languages, making it difficult to enforce a single style.
-* Manually reviewing code for consistency is a tedious task, that most prefer to avoid.
+* **Lack of Tooling:** Manually reviewing code for consistency is tedious and often avoided.
-* Normalization of deviance: if most of your operating process is "exceptional", the "exception" becomes the norm.
+* **Bless this Mess:** The development culture is heavily influenced by the normalization of deviance, where exceptions become the norm.

 ## Solution